Jaap van Lagen

-Jaap van Lagen (born 22 December 1976 in Ede) is a Dutch racing driver, who is a former competitor in the Formula Renault 3.5 Series and a former Eurocup Megane Trophy champion.
+Jaap van Lagen (born 22 December 1976 in Ede) is a Dutch racing driver who currently competes in Porsche Supercup for Proton Huber Competition and in the Porsche Carrera Cup Benelux for Team RaceArt.
+He is a former competitor in the Formula Renault 3.5 Series and a former Eurocup Megane Trophy champion.
 He has also raced in the World Touring Car Championship.

 Racing career

 World Touring Car Championship

 In 2008 he raced in the World Touring Car Championship for Russian Bears Motorsport in a Lada 110.
 For the 2009 WTCC season he returned with full manufacturer backing from Lada.
 He never scored a single point.
 After his return to the class and Lada in 2015, he scored 16 points.